 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by ROC on October 5, 2010 and has 325 pages.
+urban fantasy that was published by ROC on October 5, 2010 and has 325 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Grave Dance, Grave Memory, Kicking It, Grave Visions, Grave Ransom

 First in the Alex Craft urban fantasy series about a witch who communicates with the dead.
 Based in Nekros City.